coder-hxl/x-crawl/publish/README.md

 The res you get will be an array of objects.

-**4. CrawlDataConfigObject**
+More configuration options can view [CrawlDataDetailTargetConfig](#CrawlDataDetailTargetConfig).

-For more configuration options of CrawlPageConfigObject, please refer to [CrawlPageConfigObject](#CrawlPageConfigObject) .
+**4.CrawlDataAdvancedConfig**

-If you want to crawl multiple data, and the request configuration (proxy, cookies, retry, etc.) does not want to be written repeatedly, if you need an interval, you can try this writing method:
+This is an advanced configuration, targets is a mixed target array configuration. if you want to crawl multiple data, and the request configuration (proxy, cookies, retry, etc.) does not want to be written repeatedly, if you need an interval, you can try this writing method:

 ```js
 import xCrawl from 'x-crawl'